 In 2021 an amount of £315,108 was awarded from the Capital Improvement Fund for the replacement of the roof on the Gym/Manning building. £48,842 of this amount was received as a loan.
-Repayment of loans commenced in September 2022 upon completion of the project (roof replacement) as the school met the ESFA affordability criteria (assessed annually).
+Repayment of loans commenced in September 2022 upon completion of the project (roof replacement).
 Also in 2021 an amount of £682,793 was awarded from the Capital Improvement Fund for the replacement of three mobile classrooms. £105,832 of this amount was received as a loan.
-Repayment of loans are expected to commence in September 2023.
+Repayment of loans commenced in September 2023.